 The administrative structure of the animal care and use program includes three (3) components.
 These components work hand-in-hand to ensure the highest standards:

-The animal care and use program is the ultimate responsibility of the Chancellor/President of the University of Houston, who has delegated responsibility for the program to the Vice Chancellor/Vice President for Research and Technology Transfer.
-The VC/VP for Research and Technology Transfer serves as Institutional Official (IO), a position defined by federal law and PHS Policy.
-The Attending Veterinarian/Executive Director of Animal Care Operations and the Director of Research Compliance (where the IACUC office is housed) report directly to the IO.
+The animal care and use program is the ultimate responsibility of the Chancellor/President of the University of Houston, who has delegated responsibility for the program to the Vice Chancellor/Vice President for Research.
+The VC/VP for Research serves as Institutional Official (IO), a position defined by federal law and PHS Policy.
+The Attending Veterinarian/Executive Director of Animal Care Operations and the Director of Research (Integrity and Oversight (RIO), where the IACUC office is housed) report directly to the IO.
 The Chair of the IACUC and the IO meet on a regular basis and maintain an open line of communication regarding all aspects of the animal care and use program.